 ForFITS was developed as a software tool allowing for the evaluation of transport activity, energy use, and CO2 emissions in a range of possible policy contexts.

 It is suitable for the analysis of transport systems having a regional, national and/or local dimension, with a primary focus on national systems.

 The tool is freely available.

 The modelling environment selected for the development of this tool is Vensim.
 The model, last updated in early May 2013, includes a Vensim Packaged Model file (.vpm), coupled with a Microsof Excel file (.xls).

 The latest version of both these files can be downloaded here:

 The Vensim Model Reader is freely downloadable here (selecting the Model Reader option): http://vensim.com/free-download/

-For instructions on the use of the prototype model and information on its characteristics, please contact us directly (our contact details are provided below).
+For further instructions on the use of the prototype model and information on its characteristics, please contact us directly (contact details are provided below).

 The UNECE Transport Division called on the UN Development Account (UNDA) for funds to build this project together with all UN Regional Commissions